fr0xk/Scripts/Markdown/trendfollowing.md

 - When do you get out of a winning position?

-- Why do you think you'll make money despite of multiple intermediate losses?
+- Why do you think you'll make money despite multiple intermediate losses?

 You want to be black or white with this.
 You do not want gray.